 I know you might be thinking “what if it is impossible to write down three things on some days”.
 Well, it may seem impossible at first, but there are actually many simple and ordinary things that we overlook in everyday life that we can be grateful for.
 Here are some examples for reflection if you are ever stuck:

-A gratitude journal can be made out of any type of journal–from a daily planner to blank paper.
+A gratitude journal can be made out of any type of Journal –from a daily planner to blank paper (I love this one because it reminds me of Tangled, and who doesn’t love Tangled! 🙂 ).
 Just remember to write the date (if it’s not already on the page)!
 I began writing gratitude journal entries two years ago.
 It was difficult at first to come up with three things on certain days, but before I knew it my lists were growing longer and I looked forward to my time of reflection at the end of each day.
 If you continue to write in your journal you will begin to look for the good in every day, even if you faced many obstacles.
 This positive mindset allows you to reflect on the day in a good light, and takes the focus away from potentially negative challenges.
 Here is a sample of one of my journal entries:

 Sunday August 9th, 2015: